 Information Technology professionals are being affected by job losses, offshoring and outsourcing in the United Kingdom and Ireland.

-The final paragraph in this Irish Times article about the story is very revealing:
+The final paragraph in this Dell Ireland move to Poland Irish Times article is very revealing:

 (Aug.
 2014 Update: Alas, the article is now archived behind a paywall.)